-College Preparatory Reading I Reading 090/Fundamentals of Reading Students learn a variety of strategies to improve reading comprehension and develop a better vocabulary.
+College Preparatory Reading I Reading 090/Fundamentals of Reading Students learn a variety of strategies to improve reading comprehension and to develop a better vocabulary, while exploring current social issues.

 College Preparatory Reading II Reading 099/Developmental Reading Students learn a variety of strategies to improve comprehension for college reading and develop a college-level vocabulary.
 The course emphasizes discussion, writing and thinking experiences that are applicable to college-level courses.
-When paired with an English 101 class, Reading 099 enhances the reading/writing connection.
+When paired with an English 100 class, Reading 099 enhances the reading/writing connection.

 College Success-Learning Skills

-Psychology 106/Practical Psychology Students learn strategies that improve skills necessary for success in college, including goal-setting, time management, memory and concentration strategies, textbook and lecture notetaking tips and test-taking strategies.
-(3 elective credits)
+Psychology 106/Practical Psychology

+Students learn strategies that improve skills

+necessary for success in college, including

+goal-setting, time management, memory

+and concentration strategies, textbook and

+lecture notetaking tips and test-taking